A New Artemisia Production, Coming 2021

 Who controls the narrative?
 What stories are we missing?

 What would happen in a world where those stories were told?

-She Was, coming in 2021, revives past and little-known stories of women, and celebrates the storytellers among us today who are keeping their legacies and influences alive.
-These stories are sung to life with a mix of folkloric vocal traditions, and arranged/composed music created by our group and four newly commissioned works by living female composers: Kyong Mee Choi, Hope Littwin, Rochelle Rice, Jess Godwin, and Jori Pilcher.
+She Was revives past and little-known stories of women, and celebrates the storytellers among us today who are keeping their legacies and influences alive.
+These stories are sung to life with a mix of folkloric vocal traditions, and arranged/composed music created by our group and five newly commissioned works by living female composers: Kyong Mee Choi, Hope Littwin, Rochelle Rice, Jess Godwin, and Jori Pilcher.
 To creatively accentuate the power of voice in multiple respects, we will pair our group’s live music performance with elements of sound design using recorded interviews, archival footage, and devised writing.
 We will blend this with a theatrical and staged narrative, featuring animations from Anne Beal, in a visceral inquiry into our past, present, and future.

 A short feature from our 3Arts campaign, fully funded on 12/11/20

 SUBMIT YOUR STORY